whipowill/d2-plugy-qol/Guides/Network.md

 	- Join the network ID ``a84ac5c10a96e28d`` w/ default checkbox options.
 	- This adds you to a LAN where everyone has the same IP, except for the last sequence of digits: ``192.168.192.xxx``
 	- Windows will give you a prompt about sharing over the network, approve that request.
-		- If you screw this up you won't be able to host a game, but just disconnecting from ZeroTier and reconnecting will fix it.
+		- If you screw this up you won't be able to host a game, but reconnecting to ZeroTier will fix it.
 - Open up Diablo II.
 	- Select ``Other Multiplayer``.
 	- Select ``TCP/IP Game``.
 - If you are hosting:
-	- Note the last set of digits of your IP address: ``192.168.192.xxx``
+	- Note the last set of digits in your IP address: ``192.168.192.xxx``
 	- Give your friends that last set of numbers, which will be easily memorizable.
 	- Create your game and wait for others to join.
 - If you are joining: